-For the purpose of monitoring segment perforr
+For the purpose of monitoring segment performance and allocating resources between segments:

-All assets are allocated to operating segments other than corporate assets of AED 2,199,228 thousand (2013: AED 227,197 thousand) All liabilities are allocated to operating segments other than corporate liabilities of AED 4,271,993 thousand (2013: 1,849,793 thousand)
+- All assets are allocated to operating segments other than corporate assets of AED 2,199,228 thousand (2013: AED 227,197 thousand) - All liabilities are allocated to operating segments other than corporate liabilities of AED 4,271,992 thousand (2013: 1,849,793 thousand)

 The accounting policies of the operating segments are the same as the Group's accounting policies described in note 3.
-Segment profit represents the profit before tax earned by each segment without allocation of central administration cost amounting to AED 225,465 thousand (2013; AED 148,298 thousand).
-This the measure reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance.
+Segment profit represents the profit before tax earned by each segment without allocation of central administration cost amounting to AED 225,465 thousand (2013: AED 148,298 thousand).
+This is the measure reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance.